Honors English Language Arts

 -essays and compostions

 -independent book project

 -tests and quizzes

-There is no specific day or time requirement to be on-site.
-The class is structured but flexible.
+This course is asynchronous, which means that it is structured but flexible.
+There is no specific time requirement to be on-site, but daily interaction is expected with me and with classmates on the class discussion board.
 With this flexibility comes a responsibility to complete all assignments and meet all deadlines.
 Every Sunday, students will receive an overview of concepts, assignments, and deadlines.
 Assignments will usually be due on Wednesdays or Fridays.
-Daily interaction is expected with me and with classmates on the class discussion board.
-Parents also receive the weekly updates.
+Parents also receive weekly objectives and updates.
+Extensions to deadlines will be granted with advance notice or in the case of illness or emergencies.
+Students will interact with one another on the class webpages, on class discussion forums, and on group-project platforms.
 I am readily available to parents and students via telephone, email, or skype.

 About the Instructor:

-I am delighted to be joining the roster of PA Homeschooler teachers this year.
+I am delighted to be part of the roster of dedicated PA Homeschooler teachers.
 I love teaching, and I am committed to challenging my students and caring for them as individuals.
-I know the importance of establishing standards and maintaining a sense of humor.
-I taught high school English in a rural public school prior to a 14-year homeschooling journey with my two daughters—both recent high school graduates who took many PA Homeschooler AP classes.
-A long time ago, I attended Penn State University, Florida Atlantic University, and Saint Vincent’s College.
+I recognize the importance of establishing high standards and maintaining a sense of humor.
+I have been an educator for almost thirty years.
+I taught high school English in a rural public school prior to a 14-year homeschooling journey with my two daughters (who took many AP Homeschooler classes before heading off on international student exchanges and enrollment at Dickinson College and Rhode Island School of Design.)
+I attended Penn State University, Florida Atlantic University, and Saint Vincent’s College, and I have written for newspapers and other publications.
 Now, I am the director of a non-profit community arts organization, an avid reader and writer, and an advocate and teacher of arts and literacy.

-Click here to open an application to this class in a new tab
+Click here to open or download an application to this class (pdf)

 Click here to read class reviews from past participants